SAP-samples/cloud-sfsf-benefits-ext/README.md

 The backend is implemented in the following packages:

-  - *com.sap.hana.cloud.sample.benefits.services.** - REST backend services and model for the user inteface
+  - *com.sap.hana.cloud.sample.benefits.api.** - REST backend services and model for the user inteface
   - *com.sap.hana.cloud.sample.benefits.connectivity.** - OData connectivity to SuccessFactors
   - *com.sap.hana.cloud.sample.benefits.persistence.** - contains JPA entities and DAO objects.
-  - *com.sap.hana.cloud.sample.benefits.web.** - web integration logic
+  - *com.sap.hana.cloud.sample.benefits.services.** - web integration logic

 The frontend is located in WebContent folder.
 The structure is the following: